 The Q Analysts Approach

-There are several challenges to collecting and managing Ground Truth Data.
+There are several challenges to managing Ground Truth Data collection.
 These include:

 - Partnership: When beginning a new project, it’s important we make a full evaluation at the onset, and that means asking the right questions.
 Identifying the right number of participants for a project is a first step but asking follow-up questions related to skin color or race, eye color, geography, environmental factors, and so forth will result in a thorough understanding of our clients’ requirements.
 At that point, we can guide them in determining what the optimal parameters will be for capturing the highest-quality, best-fit data and ensuring that the budget is scoped appropriately.